kimutaiRop/statis/README.md

 **/bin>**`cd bin`

-to first move to the directory bin in the projecvt folder
+to first move to the directory bin in the project folder

 **click** the `server` file to start server if you hate cmd and terminals